 IRS eSign Compliance

-Our click to sign has 4 levels of authentication.
+Our click to sign has four levels of authentication.

-- Authenticate by Email Address, SMS Cell phone text code, and IP Address
+- Authenticate by email address, SMS cell phone text code, IP address, and digital signature of the device

-- Authenticate by Email Address, Correct Question & Answer, and IP Address
+- Authenticate by email address, Correct Question & Answer, IP address, and digital signature of the device

-- KBA, Knowledge-based authentication, from Equifax, $2.25 per successful request and $0.75 per failed request.
-The signer must answer 3 questions based on the credit report.
+- KBA, Knowledge-based authentication, Equifax, $2.75 per successful request and $0.75 per failed request.
+The signer must answer three questions based on the credit report.

 From the IRS